 But now comes the really hard part—how to find a marriage counselor or more appropriately finding a good marriage counselor online.

-Just like if you were doing it in-person, shopping around for a good marriage counselor is key to your success.
-Every marriage counselor is different, and with an online marriage counselor it can be easier to hide behind the layers of the Internet.
-So it’s really important to check facts as you search for the right therapist who can help you and your spouse.
+Just like if you were doing it in-person, shopping around for the best marriage counselor is key to your success.
+Every marriage counselor is different, and with an online marriage counselor, it can be more challenging at times to figure out if they are a good fit for you.

 1. Request referrals